 - A customer ‘thank you’ for taking a particular action: Whether a person signed up for a webinar or newsletter, downloaded a long-form content asset, or bought something on your website, acknowledge the action they took.

 - Brand reinforcement: Your branding should be similar on every customer touchpoint.
 It’s no different with thank you pages.
 Thank you pages can be used as a brand reinforcement to show off your brand’s vibe and promise.
 Just take it from Designbetter.co in this example:

 - A strong call-to-action: Turns out, people actually like being told what to do.
-While you may not think a thank you page would require a hard sell, you actually can integrate many customer “asks” in it.
+While you may not think a thank you page would require a hard sell, you actually can integrate many customers “asks” in it.
 Set some directions on what you want them to do next.
-Kelley Garrett from ekcetera invites subscribers to join their facebook group
+Kelley Garrett from ekcetera invites subscribers to join their facebook group.

 - Social validation: Social proof is all about the bandwagon effect, which means following what others do.

 - Social sharing: A thank you page can encourage leads to spread the word on social media—then make it easy for them by including social share icons.
 Here’s an example of social integration from one of our thank you page templates.

 There are a number of different ways you can transform your thank you pages into hard-working members of your sales and marketing funnels.
 Don’t believe us?
 These examples help put ideology to practice:

 (The following thank you pages are organized by actions and options!)